 The steel sheet piles in the multi-storey car park function as soil and water retaining walls and are installed up to approximately 18 m below sea level.
 Behind the sheet piling is a cement bentonite wall up to about 32 m below NAP.
 On the inside of the parking garage, water regularly flows along the sheet piling in some places.

 To properly map the situation Nebest performed ultrasonic wall thickness measurements at various positions on the sheet piling.
 Based on these, strength calculations were performed and an estimate was made of the remaining lifetime of the sheet piling.
 This showed that the corrosion rate was higher than one would expect based on normal atmospheric corrosion.
 The unusual slimy, yellow and green deposits that were found are also not typical for normal corrosion.

 Even though the bacteria are not the main cause of the corrosion problems in the parking garage, the conditions do increase the risk of biological corrosion.
 Our advice was therefore to regularly perform MIC measurements at more locations and to include this as part of an integral corrosion inspection.
-A timely diagnosis of MIC can prevent much damage and the associated costs.
+A timely diagnosis of MIC corrosion can prevent much damage and the associated costs.
 In addition, we advised to take measures to prevent contact between the sheet piling and incoming water as much as possible to increase the durability of the sheet piling.